on aimee mann, 'queens of the summer hotel,' and, uh, depression memes

 Late at night I lie in bed on my phone, opening and closing apps and opening them again, Instagram, then Twitter, then TikTok, one after the other, refreshing feeds long after I told myself I was actually going to go to sleep.
 Scrolling in the dark, I can’t escape mental illness, both as a concept, and, in a way, my own.
 This is what I get for priming algorithms to feed me a diet of memes about overanalyzing and dissociating, ADHD and anxiety, trauma and spiraling and self-loathing I consume while obliterating my sleep cycle.
 Some of it is helpful, but most of it is funny, garish and crude in a way that feels suited to reflect the ugly wrinkles of our brains.

 When I was 20 years old and starving myself, running nearly 50 miles a week, loading myself up on extracurriculars and trying to keep straight A’s with a double major, I would have been terminally mortified if anyone knew I had near-crippling anxiety or an eating disorder.
 (Everyone knew.)
 Something wrong?
 With me?
 Thank you, but no. Nothing that a little hyper-achievement couldn’t fix.
 I thought if I just worked hard enough to be better, make myself perfect—a fool’s endeavor—I’d be fine.
 If people saw who I really am, I would think, stuck in an unending shame spiral.
 If they realized I’ve just been fooling them the entire time.
 If they had any idea how stupid and pathetic and gross I really am.
 I’d just melt out of my skin.
-If people cared about me, I thought, it was only because they pitied me.
 Ten years later, I crack jokes online about my perpetual anxieties, about being in therapy, about, well, how hard it is to be a person.
 Dinners with friends inevitably become roundtable discussions on trauma by the second round of drinks.
 I write something like this for strangers to read and judge.
 I am, more or less, a bit more skillful at handling—and far more interested in—the vulnerable, less than perfect parts of reality than I once was.
 I like to think this growth is a reflection of a lot of work.
 But if I’m being honest, a lot of it is probably because of the internet.

 For those of us who are extremely online, the subject of mental health has moved out from behind closed doors—way out, fodder for casual conversation with friends and strangers alike.
 I mean, it’s 2021.
 Is there anyone out there not going through each day with a constant low level hum of anxiety?
 While many good things can be said about the internet’s role in breaking down stigmas and opening up conversations, there are downsides to flattening a personal and multifaceted experience, to conflating an appropriate reaction to the dumpster fire state of the world with genuine mental illness.
 Mental health struggles shouldn’t be an internet subculture, or something to hang your entire personality upon, like your astrological sign or Myers-Briggs type.
 And critics are fair to point out that the rise of #TherapyTikTok essentially makes unregulated social platforms WebMD 2.0, an easy but perhaps inaccurate resource to self-diagnose an affliction we hope will serve as a concrete explanation—or excuse—for our every behavior.
 But where does the line fall between how much blame can be placed on social media and how much is the fault of society’s long history of silence?
 After all, when you keep a lid on a conversation for so long, it’s inevitable that it will boil over.